 Reinvention After Redundancy

 2014 was a watershed year for both of us.
 We were made redundant from senior management roles in media and tourism.
-We had deal with the reality of what to do next, a journey of the good, the bad and the downright scary.
+We had to deal with the reality of what to do next - a journey of the good, the bad and the downright scary.
 The great news is it's led us to where we are today.

 The decision for change had been made for us and as they say “when one door closes, another opens.”
 Over a Christmas drink we exchanged stories and discovered we knew we wanted to do things differently and to learn new skills and still be able to tap into our experience and networks.